open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 | 2000–2500                                   | 17.2                                         | 12.0                                   |
 | 4000–5000                                   | 17.7                                         | 12.2                                   |

-### Experiment: Differential cost comparison with OTLP
+### Experiment: differential cost comparison with OTLP

 One of our hypotheses at the start of the project was that the compression benefit for users sending bulk telemetry data would outweigh the cost of